johkoenig/atpl-qrh/022-Instrumentation.md

 ## 06 - Aeroplane: Automatic Flight Control Systems

+### Stabilization (Basic) Modes / Inner loop

+Stabilizing the aircraft around its center of gravity

+- Pitch angle hold
+- Bank angle hold / Wings level
+- Vertical Speed

+### Guidance functions / Outer loop

+Controlling the movement of the center of gravity in 3-dimensional space

+- Vertical: IAS, ALT, VNAV (FPA), G/S, ...
+- Lateral: HDG, LNAV (TRK), LOC, VOR, ...
+- Mixed: T/O, G/A, APP

+### Temporary override modes

+- CWS: A/P stays engaged, control movements are sensed and applied by A/P system, new attitude is kept
+- TCS: A/P is disengaged while button is pressed, A/C is flown manually, after release of button former A/P mode is re-engaged

+### Autopilot phases

+- Initial: Attitude change to obtain a new trajectory
+- Capture: Predefined rate of change to capture the desired parameter without over-/undershoot
+- Tracking/Hold: The set parameter will be maintained

+### Autoland failure modes

+- Fail-operational: If one A/P fails, the remaining A/P can perform the autoland (approach, flare, landing) as a fail-passive system
+- Fail-passive: If the A/P fails, no significant out-of-trim condition occurs, but no autoland is possible

 ## 08 - Trims – Yaw Damper – Flight Envelope Protection

 ## 09 - Autothrust – Automatic Thrust Control System